cqs0925/SnipCLR/README.md

 Our SnipCLR loss can be seamlessly integrated into existing video-level skeleton-based self-supervised learning methods, such as [CrosSCLR](https://github.com/LinguoLi/CrosSCLR), [AimCLR](https://github.com/Levigty/AimCLR), [RVTCLR](https://github.com/Zhuysheng/RVTCLR) and so on.

-We provide an example implementation on RVTCLR under the SnipCLR folder, it should straight forward to add the loss term to other baseline.
+We provide an example implementation on RVTCLR, it should be straightforward to add the loss term to other baselines.

-Pretrain on of BABEL, run following commands:
+To pretrain on of BABEL, run following commands:

 ```
 python main.py pretrain_skeletonclr_dense --config ./config/pretext_skeletonclr_babel_dense.yaml